VAT Rules for E-Commerce – Implementation in Cyprus

-1. New harmonized limit of € 10,000 for the place of supply of distance sales of goods within the EU and supply of telecommunications, broadcasting and electronically supplied services, below which the VAT rate of the Member State of establishment of the supplier applies.
+• A new harmonized threshold of €10,000 for the place of supply of distance sales of goods within the EU and the supply of telecommunications, broadcasting, and electronically supplied services.
+Below this threshold, the VAT rate of the Member State of the supplier applies.

 How Can We Help